alainahohnarth/NYC-Evictions/README.md

 ### Exploratory Data Analysis

-I explored the evictions data to answer key questions, such as:
+I explored the eviction data to answer key questions, such as:
 - What did residential evictions look like before, during, and after COVID-19?
 - Which borough(s) and zip codes have the highest number of residential evictions?
 - Are there specific months of the year that have the highest number of residential evictions?